Get insider access

 Updated

-When it matters: When the material is heavy on bass frequencies, such as those of kick drums and bass guitar.
+When it matters: When the material is heavy on bass frequencies, like those of kick drums and bass guitars.

 Score distribution